SilentCatD/inherited_rxdart/README.md

 }
 ```

-And then access them anywhere in your subtree with:
+Access them anywhere in your subtree with:

 ```dart